slinkp/inheritance_talk/README.md

-A quick talk about overuse of inheritance, given internally at Bitly.
+A quick talk about overuse of inheritance, given internally at Bitly, then expanded for PyGotham 2014.

 The slides are built using graphviz and Hovercraft.
 You'll need to ensure that graphviz is installed; otherwise,